melbing1/7x24/README.md

 ![HofstraLogo](media/HofstraLogo.png)

-**This repository contains the code and tools related to the 7x24 challenge presentaion by the Hofstra University team.**
+**This repository contains the code and tools related to the 2021 7x24 challenge presentation by the Hofstra University team.**

-The benchmarking code is based on the excellent [benchmarking tool](https://github.com/kevinslin/lambda-when-will-i-coldstart) by [Kevin Lin](https://github.com/kevinslin)
+The benchmarking code is based on the excellent [benchmarking tool](https://github.com/kevinslin/lambda-when-will-i-coldstart) by [Kevin Lin](https://github.com/kevinslin).

+The "Just In Time Provision" code is based on the [Serverless WarmUp Plugin](https://github.com/juanjoDiaz/serverless-plugin-warmup) by [Juanjo Diaz](https://github.com/juanjoDiaz).

 **Team**

-Matthew Elbing
+- Matthew Elbing
+  - Computer Science and Cybersecurity
-Mark Kornfeld
+- Mark Kornfeld
+  - Computer Science (Concentration in Networking and Cybersecurity)
-Michael Raymond
+- Michael Raymond
+  - Computer Science and Cybersecurity
-Jason Jackrel
+- Jason Jackrel
+  - Computer Engineering

 **Advisor**